-The statutory codes for each state contain the text of the current constitution and most states provide online access to its constitution on their websites.
-Please see our Research Guides by Jurisdiction for more information.
+Most states provide online access to its constitution on their state legislative body's website.
+See our Research Guides by Jurisdiction for more information on state law resources.